 3.Duty rates on imported goods

 Depending on the type of goods you import and the trading treaties the exporting country and China have, the duty will vary.
-Duty rates on imported goods is based on levels of trade agreements
+Duty rates on imported goods are based on levels of trade agreements

 Source: Dezan Shira